ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which are BSD-compatible.

 # Changelog
+## 3.28.7
+  - Fix long-life sensors not sampling.

 ## 3.28.6
   - Add Travis CI and SonarCloud support